How to report a building collision

 How to help an injured bird

-- Click here to find a wildlife rehab facility near you
+- Click here to find a wildlife rehab facility near you.

 Important: Highly pathogenic avian influenza (HPAI) has been reported in Kentucky.
 Do not attempt to contain or handle birds with HPAI symptoms: swimming in circles; lethargic; unable or unwilling to fly; exhibiting head tremors; and/or moving in an uncoordinated fashion.